“First of its kind”: Indigenous Fashion Week in Salt Lake City - ExBulletin

 Michelle Brown, an Indigenous designer who will be modeling during the show, agreed that the event will have an impact on Salt Lake City.

-“I think this is a very important event for Salt Lake City because we’re so tuned in to European designers or New York designers, but there’s not a lot of Indigenous representation here in Utah. where you have so many talented designers from multiple tribes doing their work,” she said.
-“There are so many designers across Europe and the United States who are borrowing native designs when they don’t weren’t really allowed to do that.
-So I think it’s really important to see firsthand what First Peoples produce and the stories they still tell.”
+“I think it’s a really big event for Salt Lake City because we’re so tuned in to European designers or New York designers, but there’s not a lot of Indigenous representation here in Utah. where you have so many talented designers from multiple tribes. do their job,” she said.
+“There are so many designers across Europe and the United States borrowing indigenous designs when they weren’t really allowed to.
+So I think it’s really important to see firsthand what First Peoples produce and the stories they still tell.

 Brown encouraged those attending the show to support the artists year-round, a number of whom will be selling their work before and after the show.

 The fashion show will take place on Saturday, April 15, from 6 p.m. to 8 p.m., at the Leonardo.
-Tickets are $5, and proceeds will go toward paying models and staff and the Hopi Education Endowment Fund.
+Tickets are $5 and proceeds will go towards paying models and staff as well as the Hopi Education Endowment Fund.

+Note: This content is subject to a strict local market embargo.
+If you share the same market as the contributor of this article, you cannot use it on any platform.

 |